atom/github/docs/feature-requests/005-blank-slate.md

 The "repository name" field is initially empty and focused.
 As the user types, an error message appears if a repository with the chosen name and owner already exists.

+Clicking the "advanced" arrow expands controls to customize cloning protocol and the created local remote name.
 The "source remote name" input is pre-populated with the value of the Atom setting `github.cloneSourceRemoteName`.
 If it's changed to be empty, or to contain characters that are not valid in a git remote name, an error message is shown.

 The clone destination path is pre-populated with the directory specified as `core.projectHome` in the user's Atom settings joined with the repository name.
 If the destination directory already exists, the path is considered invalid and an error message is shown.